 The overlook itself is easily accessible from the parking lot, and requires very minimal elevation gain.
 It’s only about 75 yards on a wide gravel path.
 Getting there is slightly downhill, so getting back to the parking lot is slightly uphill.
 There are benches located at the viewpoint and there are plenty of places to sit, so you can take a break if you need.
 Even though this trail is on the easier side, make sure you wear appropriate footwear and have supply water for your friends and family, especially on warm, summer days.

 Most people don’t hike the loop, but we think it’s a great easy hike.
 It has minimal elevation gain as well, and is a great option for families and anyone getting adjusted to the altitude.
-The loop is only 0.6 miles roundtrip, and there’s a beautiful picnic area about halfway through that offers beautiful views of Lake Dillon reservoir, Rocky Mountains, the Gore and Tenmile Mountain Ranges, and surrounding undeveloped wilderness.
+The loop is only 0.6 miles roundtrip, and there’s a beautiful picnic area about halfway through that offers beautiful views of the Rocky Mountains, the Gore and Tenmile Mountain Ranges, unspoiled wilderness, and obviously Dillon Reservoir (which has some the best kayaking in Colorado).
 This viewpoint is almost better than the Sapphire Point Overlook, and offers a more sweeping view of the area.

 Getting to Sapphire Point Overlook